stashed/docs/docs/guides/latest/workloads/statefulset.md

 stash-demo-2   1/1     Running   0          36s
 ```

-Verify that the sample data has been generated in `/source/data` directory for `stash-demo-0` , `stash-demo-1` and `stash-demo-2` pod respectively using the following command,
+Verify that the sample data has been generated in `/source/data` directory for `stash-demo-0` , `stash-demo-1` and `stash-demo-2` pod respectively using the following commands,

 ```console
 $ kubectl exec -n demo stash-demo-0 -- ls -R /source/data